Can I receive college credits for these courses?

 When is the application deadline for transient/special students?

-When is the tuition due/when do I register/which section do I register for?
+When do I register/which section do I register for?

 I have registered for the course, but I don't know how to access my online course.

 If you are a special/transient student, you should receive an admission package from Office of Undergraduate Admission.
-In it, there is information about setting up your own GT email and computer account.
-It is your responsibility to set up your own computer account which enables you to have access to T-Square platform (http://t-square.gatech.edu) where online teaching will take place.
+In it, there is information about setting up your own Georgia Tech email and computer account.
+It is your responsibility to set up your own computer account which enables you to have access to T-Square platform (https://t-square.gatech.edu) where online teaching will take place.
 (Russian online courses may use a separate platform besides T-Square.
 Contact your instructor for more instruction.)
 If something goes wrong with setting up your own computer account, please contact Undergraduate Admission Office.
-Your instructor will contact you through GT email, so make sure to set up your GT email account correctly.
-If your GT email does not work for some reason, let your instructor know your email address that works.
+Your instructor will contact you through Georgia Tech email, so make sure to set up your Georgia Tech email account correctly.
+If your Georgia Tech email does not work for some reason, let your instructor know your email address that works.
 If you have registered through GTPE, please contact your instructor directly and let him/her know your correct email address.
-For technical information on how to access online CJR courses, please go to Online Language Support Center.
+For technical information on how to access online Chinese, Japanese and Russian (CJR) courses, please go to the Online Language Support Center.

 I'm not sure which course I should take.